calinpopa1/FishHunt/README.md

 # FishHunt (ENG)

-<i>Game written in Java that uses the javaFX library.</i>
+<i>Game written in Java that uses the JavaFX library.</i>

 You play as a shark hunting fish.

-You cannot allow too many fishes to pass.
-If you let
+You cannot allow too many fish to pass.
-3 fishes pass you lose the game.
+If you let three fish pass you lose the game.

-The game is controlled with the mouse and continues until you let 3 fishes pass.
+The game is controlled with the mouse and continues until you let three fish pass.

 # FishHunt (FR)